Getting You Started

 check whether the above actions were performed correctly on the devices.
 We call these

-triggers, local verifications
+triggers, local verifications.

-specifies which triggers Genie
+The trigger_datafile specifies which triggers Genie should run.
+Let’s

-create a trigger_datafile
+create a trigger_datafile:

 extends: "%CALLABLE{genie.libs.sdk.genie_yamls.datafile(trigger)}"